By - Jidesh Kumar on March 23, 2020

 Yes, if the contract with the employees is governed by an 'at-will' kind of an agreement.
-The employer can end the employment at their discretion, if it is not violating an agreement and there is no discrimination.
+The employer can end the employment at their discretion if it is not violating an agreement and there is no discrimination.
 You may contact us at email@example.com for legal advice.

 Layoff means termination of employment (with or without notice) by the employer or management.
 Layoffs are not caused by any fault of the employees but by reasons such as lack of work, cash, or material.
-Permanent layoff is called retrenchment.
-But in view of the Industrial disputes act, 1947 (India), layoff means temporary removal of employees because of deficit and shortage of inputs which are related to productivity, breakdown of machinery or effect of natural calamity.
+A permanent layoff is called retrenchment.
+But in view of the Industrial disputes act, 1947 (India), a layoff means the temporary removal of employees because of deficit and shortage of inputs which are related to productivity, breakdown of machinery, or effect of natural calamity.
 Layoff of employees does not mean that they are terminated from the job, such employees could be reinstated if the situations improve.
-Lay off applies to workmen and suspension applies to all other employees of the company, including managerial employees
+Layoff applies to workmen and suspension applies to all other employees of the company, including managerial employees

 Yes, there are mechanisms within the lay-off rules through which redundancy is triggered.

-In case of ‘workmen’ (as defined in the Industrial Disputes Act, 1947), employers must give 30 days’ notice for termination for convenience or make a payment in lieu of the notice period.
-In the case of other employees, including supervisory, administrative and managerial personnel, most states also provide for 30 days’ notice for termination for convenience, with a similar provision for payment in lieu of notice.
+In the case of ‘workmen’ (as defined in the Industrial Disputes Act, 1947), employers must give 30 days’ notice for termination for convenience or make a payment in lieu of the notice period.
+In the case of other employees, including supervisory, administrative, and managerial personnel, most states also provide 30 days’ notice for termination for convenience, with a similar provision for payment in lieu of notice.